Payment for Order Flow: Statistics and Insights

 Webull Payment for Order Flow

-Looking at the payment for order flow per venue statistics paints a clear picture about the market leaders.
-Citadel, Global Execution Brokers and Virtu Americas dominate from the venue side with about 75% of the overall business.
+Looking at the payment for order flow per venue statistics paints a clear picture of the market leaders.
+Citadel, Global Execution Brokers and Virtu Americas dominate from the venue side with about 71% of the overall business.

 Payment for Order Flow by Asset Category